foxcpp/maddy/CONFIG_REFERENCE.md

   Stop processing with "access denied" error if the client is not authenticated non-anonymously.

+* `check_source_hostname [required]`
+  Check that source server hostname (from EHLO/HELO command) resolves to source server IP.
+If `required` argument is present - message will be rejected on check failure.

+* `check_source_mx [required]`
+  Check that domain in MAIL FROM command does have a MX record pointing to source server.
+If `required` argument is present - message will be rejected on check failure.

+* `check_source_rdns [required]`
+  Check that source server IP does have a PTR record point to the domain specified in EHLO/HELO command.
+If `required` argument is present - message will be rejected on check failure.

 * `match [no] <field> <subtring>  { ... }`
   `match [no] <field> /<regexp>/  { ... }`